KarelZe/edu/adv_ml/01_self_test.md

 - How does Bagging differ from Boosting?
 Explain the differences?
 (E)
 - How does Bagging work for regression?
 (E)
 - How does Bagging work for classification?
 (E)
-- What is the main advantage and disadavantage of a random forest over a decision tree? (*)
+- What is the main advantage and disadvantage of a random forest over a decision tree? (*)
 - Describe how Gradient Boosting works.
-(Interview Questions Github)
+(Interview Questions GitHub)
 - Compare Boosting trees to Random Forests.
 What are the differences?
 (E)
 - Explain how a Random Forest improves ordinary decision trees.
 (E)
 - Explain what a Random Forest is?
 (E)
 - When can it be advantageous to use Random Forests over Decision Trees?
 (E)
 - What are tuning parameters for Decision Trees?
 (E)
 - What are tuning parameters for Random Forests?
-(E) -> No. Trees + No. of predictors used to build each tree.
+(E) &rightarrow; No. Trees + No. of predictors used to build each tree.

 ## Vorlesung 8